 International Family Violence and Child Victimization Research Conference

-  International Family Violence and Child Victimization Research Conference

-  The 2018 conference on family violence and youth victimization research was held July 15-17 at the Sheraton Harborside Hotel and Conference Center in Portsmouth, NH.
-This research-focused conference offered a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated science on violence.
+This research-focused conference offered a unique opportunity for researchers and scientists/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated science on violence.

 Who organizes the conferences?